Mechanistic Modeling of Continuous Lyophilization for Biopharmaceutical Manufacturing: Results and Discussion

 \subsection{Model validation}

-The mechanistic model presented in Section \ref{sec:Model} is validated using the experimental data reported in Ref.~\cite{Capozzi2019ContLyo_SuspendedVials}.
-Our mdel validation is carried out for each lyophilization step separately, with the specific parameters reported in Table \ref{Tab:ParametersValidation}.
+The mechanistic model presented in Section \ref{ch2-sec:Model} is validated using the experimental data reported in \cite{Capozzi2019ContLyo_SuspendedVials}.
+Our model validation is carried out for each lyophilization step separately, with the specific parameters reported in Table \ref{ch2-tab:ParametersValidation}.